 Osteopathic treatment can be invaluable for treating a wide range of health conditions in babies.
 The gentler, non-manipulative osteopathic techniques, are especially suitable for treating young children, including newborn infants.

 Birth is a very physical and perhaps stressful process on a baby’s body.
-At birth, much of a baby’s skeleton is more like cartilage, especially the plate-like bones that make up the skull.
+At birth, much of a baby’s skeleton is very soft, especially the plate-like bones that make up the skull.
 These ‘plates’ are quite soft and malleable, and are designed to overlap and glide over each other, enabling them to sustain the forces of labour and allow the head to pass through the birth canal.
 However, this pliability may mean that they are susceptible to strain and ‘moulding’, which is often evident after birth in babies that have asymmetrical, flattened or markedly pointed head shapes.

-include such procedures as listening to the baby’s breathing and heart sounds, testing their reflexes and assessing their developmental stage.
+In assessing a baby the osteopath will take a comprehensive history of the pregnancy and birth, as well as asking questions about their early health and behaviour.
+They will carry out routine medical examinations as well as making a specific osteopathic assessment.
+This may include such procedures as listening to the baby’s breathing and heart sounds, testing their reflexes and assessing their developmental stage.
 The osteopath will then examine the baby from top to toe taking note of the whole body framework including the spine, pelvis, chest, limbs and head.

 If you are unsure as to whether or not your baby is suitable for treatment, please do not hesitate to contact us for advice.

 © 2007 Sydney Osteopathic Clinic | Level 1, 343 George Street, Sydney NSW 2000 | Tel 02 9299 1311